GuillaumeMZ/z-ai-woo/README.md

 An AI-based aimbot for CS:GO.

+## Warning

+Since this is nothing less than a cheat, I don't provide the AI model used to make zAIwoo work to avoid people using zAIwoo in multiplayer games.

 ## How to install/run

 - Download and install [Visual Studio 2022](https://visualstudio.microsoft.com/) (Be sure to check the "desktop development with C++" module)